 - Bash Brothers: If he and Hal can stop one-upping each other for ten seconds, they easily fall into this.

 - Fiery Redhead: Downplayed; it's more a slow roast than a blazing fire.

 - Hero of Another Story: Not only does everyone seem to know him, he gets the fastest promotion to Honor Guard in the history of the Corps.
 That's not something you get out of pure likability.

-- Jerk Jock/Lovable Jock: Toes a line between the two; he's rude and full of himself but also friendly.
+- Jerk Jock: Toes a line between this and Lovable Jock; he's rude and full of himself but also friendly.